CS-458/academic-requirements/documentation/winter/summer credit max.test.md

 # What should happen.
 - On the Winter Semester, the High Warning should appear for reaching higher than 4 total credits
 - On the Summer Semester, the High Warning should appear for reaching higher than 12 total credits.
+- Note that there is NO lower limit for either Winter or Summer semesters and should not appear unlike Fall and Spring.